Average Electricity Bill in Georgia

 - Electricity cost in Georgia — State-level cost, affordability, and value overview

-- Electricity cost in Atlanta, Georgia — Rollout-gated city electricity context page with deterministic methodology disclosure
+- Electricity cost in Atlanta, Georgia — City electricity page with methodology notes where city coverage is available

 - Georgia monthly electricity bill estimate — Bill-focused context for household usage

-- Electric bill estimator scenarios in Georgia — Deterministic household-profile bill scenarios
+- Electric bill estimator scenarios in Georgia — Household profile bill scenarios with fixed monthly kWh assumptions

 Historical and trend pages